Our Global Impact

 3.

-We only count the fish we know of.
-It is common for there to be fish within a farm that have not been intentionally stocked by the farmer, such as invasive fish who enter the system through in-flow or fish that were not successfully removed in previous harvests.
+We only count the fishes we know of.
+It is common for there to be fish within a farm that have not been intentionally stocked by the farmer, such as invasive fishes who enter the system through in-flow or fishes that were not successfully removed in previous harvests.
 We expect that in almost all cases our improvements will also positively improve these fishes’ lives.
 However, we do not currently have a way to account for our impact on these individuals, so they are excluded.

 4.